UoY-RoboStar/SLEEC-TK/README.md

 ## Requirements
 For running the tool:

-* Java 11.
+* Java 11 or higher.
 * FDR4 for analysis of redundancy, conflict and conformance, available from [https://cocotec.io/fdr/](https://cocotec.io/fdr/).
   Stepwise installation instructions available below.

-We recommend that the tool is executed under Ubuntu LTS (22.04) Linux (x86_64), which is the platform used for development.
+The instructions in this file target building and execution of SLEEC-TK under Ubuntu LTS (22.04) Linux (x86_64), which is the platform used for development and testing.
+While the tool has been tested to run under Java 11 it may be possible to run it on more recent versions of Java due to Java's backward compatibility.
+Please note that for building from source Java 11 is required.

 ## Building
 The plug-ins, as well as a standalone version of the SLEEC core tool for validation, can be built